Local food and wine in Wairarapa

 Give in to your sweet tooth at Schoc Chocolate

 This unique artisan chocolate studio is in a colonial cottage on the Main Street of Greytown.
 With over 60 flavours of chocolate, Schoc Chocolates creates beautiful, hand-crafted tablets with unusual flavour including the top three perennial selling flavours Lime & Chilli, Sea Salt and Lemon White.

 You'll find C'est Cheese on the main street of Featherston.
 This artisan deli, specialising in terrific New Zealand-made cheeses, offers something for all taste buds, from cumin-flecked gouda to French-style blues.There are also a huge range of chutneys, salamis, exquisite local olive oils, speciality goods and platter favourites.

 Explore the Wairarapa wineries

 With cellar doors close together and cycling easy cycling-the-vines is the thing to do in Martinborough.
 Hire a bike and pick up a cellar door map from the Martinborough i-SITE visitor centre to discover boutique family-owned vineyards and artisan food producers.
 Alternatively, join a guided tour and have a local show you around.

 One of the best ways to experience the Wairarapa is to travel on a tour.
 There are are several companies that take you to explore the vineyards or taste your way through the region, while they share their local tips and stories.

 Learn more about wine at Palliser Estate

 Palliser is one of the founding vineyards in Martinborough and today its wines can be found in some of the best restaurants around the globe.
-Visit their Cellar Door, learn how to match local cheeses to their wine on a Wine & Cheese Pairing tour or go behind the scenes on their Barrel Tasting tour.
+The stylish Palliser Estate cellar door is open every day offering a warm welcome and great selection of wines to taste

 Taste local olive oil at Olivo